ON THIS PAGE

 future traceability purposes.

-Preliminary TFVC support is now available in the plugin.
-The current features are in preview and will be expanded upon in future releases.
-The current features that can be found are:
+TFVC support is also available in the plugin.
+The current features supported are:

 - Checkin and update local files.